Phoenix STS Logo

 Written Safety Statement

-A comprehensive, bespoke safety statement document tailored to your healthcare facility, meeting all requirements of Section 20 of the SHWW Act 2005.
+A complete, bespoke safety statement for your healthcare facility.
+It meets every requirement of Section 20 of the 2005 Act.

 Hazard Identification Schedule

-A structured schedule cataloguing every hazard identified in your facility, organised by area and activity for ease of reference and review.
+A structured schedule of every hazard found in your facility.
+It is organised by area and activity, so it is easy to use and review.

 Risk Assessment Cross-References

-Clear cross-references linking your safety statement to underlying risk assessments, ensuring traceability and demonstrating a systematic approach to risk management.
+Clear cross-references linking your safety statement to the risk assessments behind it.
+The trail shows a systematic approach to managing risk.

 H&S Risk Assessments

-Comprehensive healthcare risk assessments to underpin your safety statement, aligned with Section 19 of the SHWW Act 2005.
+Healthcare risk assessments that underpin your safety statement.
+They meet Section 19 of the 2005 Act.

 H&S Policies

-Tailored health and safety policies for healthcare environments, complementing your safety statement with detailed operational procedures.
+Tailored health and safety policies for healthcare settings.
+They add the detailed working procedures that sit beneath your safety statement.

 H&S Consultancy

-Ongoing health and safety consultancy to support implementation of your safety statement and ensure continuous compliance.
+Ongoing health and safety consultancy to support implementation of your statement and keep you compliant.

 Section 20